 For all the amazing natural attractions in the area, it is its 1.8-kilometre timber jetty which is the town of Busselton’s main claim to fame.
 Reputed to be the longest structure of its kind in the southern hemisphere, the 140-year-old-plus jetty has become something of an icon for tourists to the region.

 Visitors can now choose to enjoy a stroll along the impressive structure or take a small train to the end.
-The Busselton Jetty Underwater Observatory opened for business a couple of years ago and became an instant sensation.
+The Busselton Jetty Underwater Observatory opened for business several years ago now and became an instant sensation.
 In the first year alone, 86,000 visitors were amazed by the unique underwater experience on offer.
 More than 300 individual marine species have been recorded under the jetty.

 While Busselton, which was founded in 1832 by the Bussel family, is now a busy tourist hub, it still – for the most part – retains a relaxed and casual atmosphere.
-There are plenty of good shops to browse and an interesting of enclave of fashion and beauty outlets can be found along Fig Tree Lane.
+There are several excellent caravan parks, plenty of good shops to browse, and an interesting of enclave of fashion and beauty outlets can be found along Fig Tree Lane.

 The Busselton Museum and the Old Courthouse are worth a visit and remind visitors of the town’s early history.
 The same can be said of St Mary’s Church, which was built in 1844-1845, and claims to be the oldest stone church in Western Australia.